The Way of being

 The universe is all being(s).

-A cosmos is a causal domain (while there may be many cosmoses, there is just one universe).
+A cosmos is a causal domain (while cosmoses may be limitless in number, there is just one universe).

 A law is a pattern in or of a cosmos.